xwp/block-scaffolding-wp/readme.md

 		npm install

 	Note that both Node.js and PHP 7.2 or later are required on your computer for running the `npm` scripts.
+Use `npm run docker -- npm install` to run the installer inside a Docker container if you don't have the required version of PHP installed locally.

 ## Development Environment